3r1/awawa/README.md

 ![image previewing poe2_item_filter](/preview_v2.png)

-**awawa filter** is a PoE2 highlight filter that makes awawa noises on item drops and is color-themed around Jelly Hoshiumi's palette.
+**awawa filter** is a PoE2 filter that makes awawa noises on item drops and is color-themed around Jelly Hoshiumi's palette.

 Features:
 - highlight and colors for all the important stuff